alainizquierdo/MovieRental/README.md

 	2- there is no error handling, which could lead to unhandled exceptions if the database query fails.
  * No exceptions are being caught in this api, how would you deal with these exceptions?

+There is a folder called RentalsClient with an implementation of a simple WPF client to List and Add Movies

 	## Challenge (Nice to have)
 We need to implement a new feature in the system that supports automatic payment processing.
 Given the advancements in technology, it is essential to integrate multiple payment providers into our system.